RamiSyr/Crypto-Finder/README.md

 # Crypto Finder v3.9

 ## Updates
+>- 10/5/2017
-> 10/5/2017 - Added new ransomwares' extensions and notes
+>- Added new ransomwares' extensions and notes
+>- Kill the scan process when exit
 >
 > 22/3/2017
 > - Added Tool menu and moved "Check For Update" to it.